View on GitHub

 fn main() -> anyhow::Result<()> {

-// Prepare server
+// Prepare the server

 client::ensure_server_ready("your-app-name")?;